Quantum Non-Linear Bandit Optimization: Introduction

 In addition to its successful real-world applications, non-linear bandit optimization also enjoys solid theoretical guarantees.
 In literature, researchers usually define simple regret and cumulative regret to capture the convergence behavior of a certain algorithm, and many regret upper bounds have been established under different assumptions and with different kernels.
-All of these positive theoretical results further contribute to the more applications of non-linear bandit optimization.
+All these positive theoretical results further contribute to more applications of non-linear bandit optimization.
 However, unfortunately an $\Omega(\sqrt{T})$ cumulative regret lower bound \citep{scarlett2017lower} cannot be further improved.
 What does that mean?
-It implies that given total $T$ rounds and any algorithm incurs at least $\sqrt{T}$ cumulative regret.
-But can we do better?
+It implies that given total $T$ rounds, no algorithm can incur cumulative regret less than $\Omega(\sqrt{T})$ asymptotically.